ben-tanen/ben-tanen.github.io/_posts/2020-02-10-oscars-best-picture.md

 - 2002: *Spirited Away*, *Adaptation.*

 {% capture methodology-note %}
 Best Picture nominees were taken from <a href="http://awardsdatabase.oscars.org/">the Official Academy Awards Database</a> and then matched to their respective titles on <a href="https://www.metacritic.com/">Metacritic</a>.
-All films that were ranked higher than the lowest scoring Best Picture nominee (based on <a href="https://www.metacritic.com/browse/movies/score/metascore/year/filtered?year_selected=2019&sort=desc">Metacritic's Best Movies By Year list</a>) were included.
+All films that were ranked higher than the lowest scoring Best Picture nominee (based on <a href="https://www.metacritic.com/browse/movies/score/metascore/year/filtered?year_selected=2019&sort=desc">Metacritic's Best Movies By Year list</a>) were included (as of Feb 8, 2024).

 Some films on Metacritic's list likely did not qualify for Best Picture nominations (e.g., <i>Apocalypse Now: Final Cut</i>, an extended version of the 1979 film, was released in 2019 but likely would not qualify).
 However, the Academy's qualifications have changed over time and <a href="https://www.liveabout.com/qualifying-for-best-picture-oscar-4071766">generally require information submitted by studios directly to the Academy</a>, which can be difficult to find online.
 Therefore, for the sake of completeness, all films listed on Metacritic were included.